SireeshaCh/codergirl-project-stub/README.md

 should replace that with your project name.
 Save your changes.
 6. Open the `.settings/org.eclipse.wst.common.component` file and change the name in there.
 Save your changes.
 7. Get a command prompt (terminal on mac, git-bash on windows) and change directory into your project dir.
 8. Type: `mvn package` and make sure it succeeds at compiling.
+If you get `mvn: Command not found` then skip this step; you'll check it later in Eclipse instead.

 ### Step 2: Eclipse Import